Marian Jazmik: Breaking the Rules

 Marian Jazmik lives in Egerton, Bolton, a small village in the North West of England on the edge of the Lancashire moors.

-Combining her two favourite occupations, walking and embroidery have resulted in the embroidered textile pieces that she produces.
+Combining her two favourite occupations, walking and embroidery, has resulted in the embroidered textile pieces that she produces.
 All her work is directly inspired by nature.
-For Marian, nothing is better for inspiration than the environment in which she lives, so armed with a camera she can be found walking the country lanes, around the reservoirs and over the moors.
+For Marian, nothing is better for inspiration than the environment in which she lives, so armed with a camera, she can be found walking the country lanes, around the reservoirs and over the moors.

-Since 2013 Marian has been producing mixed media pieces of textile work, both wall art and 3D ‘vessels’ and sculptures.
-Her work is constantly developing and is becoming increasingly influenced by detailed textures of rocks, trees, foliage etc. observed whilst out and about.
+Since 2013 Marian has been producing mixed media pieces of textile work, wall art, 3D ‘vessels’ and sculptures.
+Her work is constantly developing and is becoming increasingly influenced by detailed textures of rocks, trees, foliage etc., observed whilst out and about.

 Marian never goes anywhere without her camera and readily snaps away when she sees something that interests her, from the far-stretching view to the smallest area of texture seen upon a tree or rock.
 Her latest work has become more abstract in nature and is inspired by the various surface textures observed whilst walking, both in England and abroad.